 Launch day comes and goes.
 A month into your BI offering, only 5% of your users are accessing the reports you built.
 After two months, the number is closer to 7% and you’re seeing an average of 350 report executions per day.
 Your executives want to know, is their BI investment paying off?
 Is it working?

-The problem with these KPIs is that they exist in a vacuum; we’re not comparing them to a benchmark or target.
+The problem with these business intelligence success factors is that they exist in a vacuum; we’re not comparing them to a benchmark or target.
 Moreover, they don’t speak to the BI implementation’s core objectives: reducing the reporting backlog and improving sales.

-If we focus on the numbers we really want to see move in this case, our KPIs might look more like this:
+If we focus on the numbers we really want to see move in this case, our business intelligence success factors might look more like this:

 - Number of monthly ad hoc report requests to IT (compared to pre-BI monthly average baseline, goal of 0)

 - Number of weekly IT hours spent on report building (compared to pre-BI weekly hours, goal of 0)

 - Number of monthly sales losses attributable to reporting deficiencies (compared to pre-BI monthly losses, goal of 0)